 - introduction of negative interest rates

-- continued corruption and growing dis-trust of specific central entities
+- continued corruption and growing dis-trust of certain central entities

 - the era of moving to digitize everything

-Many of these markets are valued in the trillions.
+Many of these markets are valued in the trillions or tens of trillions.
 Bitcoin in early 2020 was valued around $160 billion USD.

 Since Bitcoin was released in 2009, it has had 3 notable bull cycles.
 One in 2011, 2013 and 2017.

-Bitcoin is the only thing on this planet that is both digital and scarce.
+Bitcoin is the only thing on this planet that is both digital and truely scarce.
 There will never be more than 21,000,000 bitcoin in existence and that is baked into the code.
 No central entity can change this.
 Of the 21,000,000 bitcoin, over 18,369,000 have already been added to circulation.
-This means over 87.47% of all bitcoin that will ever exist are already in circulation.
+This means over 87.47% of all bitcoin that will ever exist are already in circulation (as of early summer 2020).

 It's believed that a few million bitcoin have been permanently lost throughout time due to forgotten passwords, lost wallets, etc.